The “Runaway Train” Rush to Plant Trees Ignores a Critical Global Ecosystem

 “Maybe it’s just that ‘grassland and savannahs’ is a mouthful,” Lehmann says.
 “But we cannot move forward without a collective voice.”

+According to Berg, expanding the conservation narrative can come down to simply adding two words: “shifting national deforestation pledges to ‘deforestation and conversion’ would already incorporate so much more than just forests.”

+Because the difference between a tree standing and being taken down is so stark, deforestation issues are easily understandable for the general public.
 “You can say we’re going to plant X number of trees, and it’s something really tangible for people to get a hold of,” says Berg.
-The difference between a tree standing and being taken down is stark, so deforestation issues are easily understandable.
-For grasslands and savannahs, the problems and solutions are more complex—yet no less important.
+The challenge for grasslands and savannahs is their problems and solutions are more complex and nuanced—yet no less important.

 “Semantics really matter,” Nierenberg agrees.